 In addition to an array of fascinating career opportunities, healthcare data analysts are also paid pretty well.
 While data analysts, in general, tend to earn above the US national average (regardless of industry), the financial rewards tend to be even higher within the healthcare sector.

 To illustrate this, we pooled data from the salary comparison site Payscale.
-In the United States (where healthcare data analysts are most sought after) you can expect to earn an annual salary of between $48K and $81K.
-This broad figure ranges from entry-level to more senior positions, but the median salary is $63K.
+In the United States (where healthcare data analysts are most sought after) you can expect to earn an annual salary of $69,678.
+Salaries range from $48K at entry-level to $81K for more senior positions.

 How much you earn in reality will depend on numerous factors, not just your experience.
 For instance, the structure of a country’s healthcare system is likely to impact how much data analysts can earn, while the sub-sector you work in matters too.
 For example, you’ll generally earn more in pharmaceuticals than in local government.